-(4) Individuals using the on-line re-licensure process are subject to audit of all information attested to on the application.
+(4) All individuals are subject to an audit of all information attested to on the application.
 All applicants who are selected for audit have 72 hours to submit their documentation.
 Failure to provide the requested documentation will result in disciplinary action for falsification of records.
 (5) An individual who was licensed prior to 1986 and was not required to obtain NREMT certification for initial licensure will be granted amnesty for the requirement of maintaining NREMT certification.
 In lieu of the NREMT certification requirement, these individuals may submit current OEMS continuing education requirements and OEMS approved adult and pediatric protocol education.
+If NREMT certification is obtained, it must be maintained for continued licensure.